llewellynmeldrum/ctemplaterepo/README.md

 }
 ```

-Script usage:
+## Script usage:
 ```bash
    $ cinitrepo <PROJECT_NAME>
 ```
 It writes to the Makefile with the name you supply, and also renames the working dir folder to the name of your choice.

-This README.md gets cleared by the zsh script.
+This README.md gets cleared by the zsh script after the clone, so its empty and ready to be left unfinished for your project.